gpmadhuranga/siman-game/README.md

 # siman-game
-This is a simple game built using JS and JQuery.
+A simple game built using JS and JQuery.